cncf/landscape/guide.md

 ### Technical 101

-Kubernetes lives in the orchestration and scheduling section along with other other less widely adopted orchestrators like Docker Swarm and Mesos.
+Kubernetes lives in the orchestration and scheduling section along with other less widely adopted orchestrators like Docker Swarm and Mesos.
 It enables users to manage a number of disparate computers as a single pool of resources in a declarative way.
 Declarative configuration management in Kubernetes is handled via